byrnehollander/diy-hasura-heroku-url-sync/README.md

 The hook is now available at http://your-domain.com:9003/hooks/redeploy-webhook

-Note that I've chosen port 9003 arbitrarily – I cannot vouch for this port beyond that it functionally works for my application and it's not used by anything else.
+Note that I've chosen port `9003` arbitrarily – I cannot vouch for this port beyond that it functionally works for my application and it's not used by anything else.
 Also note that the webhook is currently using the insecure `http` protocol.

-To upgrade to `https` you need to find some certs and then run the following command:
+To upgrade to `https` you need to find some certs (more on this in a moment) and then run the following command:

 `webhook -hooks /path/to/hooks.json -secure -cert /path/to/public.crt -key path/to/private.key -ip "your-domain.com" -port 9003`

 After running this command, your hook will be available at https://your-domain.com:9003/hooks/redeploy-webhook – much better!

 If you've deployed the Hasura GraphQL Engine with [the app on the DigitalOcean Marketplace](https://marketplace.digitalocean.com/apps/hasura-graphql), one of its dependencies – [Caddy](https://caddyserver.com/) – will automatically obtain and renew TLS certificates for you when you run `docker-compose up`.
-These certs are stored in a [Docker Volume](https://docs.docker.com/storage/volumes/), so you can peek in there to either provide a path to them _or_ copy them to a different directory.
+These certs are stored in a [Docker Volume](https://docs.docker.com/storage/volumes/), so you can peek in there to either provide a path to them _or_ just copy them to a different directory.
 Do note that the `webhook` `-cert` flag expects a public key and the `-key` flag expects a private key.
 You can find [the full documentation on `webhook parameters` here](https://github.com/adnanh/webhook/blob/master/docs/Webhook-Parameters.md).

 One last tip: when you run the above `webhook` command, add an ` &` to the end of it so the command runs in the background – you don't want the server to stop after you've closed your shell session.